 Civil Damages for Truck Collisions

-A comprehensive settlement or damages award will depend on how severe a truck wreck is and how long a victim’s injuries will continue to affect them.
-An experienced truck crash attorney can help a Wilmington resident pursue restitution for a variety of economic and non-economic losses, including:
+A comprehensive settlement or damages award will depend on how severe a rig wreck is and how long a victim’s injuries will continue to affect them.
+An experienced semi crash attorney can help a Wilmington resident pursue restitution for a variety of economic and non-economic losses, including:

 - Expenses for past and future medical treatment